scm-manager/website/content/posts/2021-04-22-scm-manager-2-17-0/index.md

 [avatar plugin](https://www.scm-manager.org/plugins/scm-repository-avatar-plugin/)
 you can set avatars for each repository.
-Either use the default avatar build from the first letters of the namespace and name, choose from a collection of different icons, or import your own image (jpeg, png, git or svg, even animated).
+Either use the default avatar build from the first letters of the namespace and name, choose from a collection of different icons, or import your own image (jpeg, png, gif or svg, even animated).

 ![SCM-Manager repository overview with custom avatars](./assets/avatars.png)